-- 1. Each Master's degree programme comprises the following components5: - a.
-The Master Kick-Off, which provides an introduction to the Master's programme and prepares students to work in a multicultural environment.
-The Master Kick-off is a compulsory event comprising of social activities, lectures, an interdisciplinary project and a workshop on cultural differences. - b.
-Core courses, which provide the basic knowledge required for all students in the Master's degree programme.
-Core courses are prescribed by each Master's degree programme. - c.
-Courses aimed at providing students with the opportunity to specialise and to prepare for their thesis project (see subsection d).
-Such courses may be prescribed, chosen from a fixed list or elected freely. - d.
-A thesis project that serves as final assessment of the student (ref. article 3). - 2.
-Each semester the dean issues lists of all courses offered in the faculty.
+- Each Master's degree programme comprises the following components6: - The Master Kick-Off, which provides an introduction to the Master's programme and prepares students to work in a multicultural environment.
+The Master Kick-off is a compulsory event comprising of social activities, lectures, an interdisciplinary project and a workshop on cultural differences. - Core courses, which provide the basic knowledge required for all students in the Master's degree programme.
+Core courses are prescribed by each Master's degree programme. - Courses aimed at providing students with the opportunity to specialise and to prepare for their thesis project (see subsection d).
+Such courses may be prescribed, chosen from a fixed list or elected freely. - A thesis project that serves as final assessment of the student (ref. article 3). - Each semester the dean issues lists of all courses offered to the students of the faculty.
 The lists with these courses are published in the study guide.